 The details of each marriage entry have been entered onto slips of paper, one each for the groom and bride.
 The slips, sorted in alphabetical sequence, firstly by surname, secondly by Christian name, form the basis of the Marriage Index enquiry service.

 The detail in a register entry can vary between the basic name of bride and groom with date and parish, to a highly detailed entry which records many more facts, including parish of residence, marital state of bride or groom and names of witnesses.

-The Somerset Marriage Index is divided into two separate services:
+The Somerset Marriage Index is divided into two separate datasets:

 The 1754-1837 Somerset marriage Index is a card slip index of marriages which took place in the old county of Somerset (before the 1974 reorganisation).

 Over a period of years, volunteer members of this society have transcribed the details of marriages from the register books of Somerset parishes and other sources, which contain entries made between 1754 and 1837 (the start of civil registration of Births, Marriages and Deaths).
 Because the whole book has been transcribed there are a number of entries before and after the above dates, the earlier ones having been transferred to the pre-1754 Index.
 The marriage details have been entered onto slips of paper, one each for the groom and the bride.
 These slips, sorted into alphabetical sequence, are the basis of the Marriage Index enquiry service.

 Click here to download a list of parishes (in .rtf format) included in the Index.